notrtdsx/clio/README.md

 Command line radio for browsing and playing internet stations from your terminal.
 Powered by the Radio Browser API.

-Tested on: Debian Testing, Arch Linux, Ubuntu 24.04.4 LTS and Termux
+Tested on: Debian Testing, Arch Linux, EndeavourOS, Ubuntu 24.04.4 LTS and Termux

 ## Features